Kim Schrier

-Kimberly Merle Schrier (/'ʃraɪər/ SHRIRE; born August 23, 1968) is an American former physician and politician who has served as the U.S. representative for Washington's 8th congressional district since 2019.
+Kimberly Merle Schrier (/'ʃraɪər/ SHRIRE; born August 23, 1968) is an American politician who has served as the U.S. representative for Washington's 8th congressional district since 2019.
 She is a member of the Democratic Party.
 Her district includes the suburbs east of Seattle, and extends across the Cascade Range to rural areas in central Washington, as well as the cities of Wenatchee and Ellensburg.

 Early life and education

-Schrier was born, and raised, in Los Angeles, California, where she graduated from Palisades Charter High School.
+Schrier was born and raised in Los Angeles, California, where she graduated from Palisades Charter High School.
 She earned a bachelor's degree from the University of California, Berkeley, graduating Phi Beta Kappa with a degree in astrophysics.
 She attended the University of California Davis School of Medicine, where she earned her Doctor of Medicine degree.
 She continued on to a residency at the Stanford University School of Medicine.

 Medical career

 Schrier's professional career as a pediatrician began in Ashland, Oregon, where she worked for one year before joining Virginia Mason Medical Center in Issaquah, Washington in 2001.
 While working at Virginia Mason, she became politically active, particularly on healthcare issues.
 In 2017, Schrier was dissatisfied with Congressman Dave Reichert's handling of the efforts to repeal and replace the Patient Protection and Affordable Care Act and this, coupled with her frustration with the results of the 2016 elections, led to her decision to enter politics.